Cloodot

 Via Dashboard

-The Dashboard provides a visual editor with built-in code validation, schema editors, and AI-powered fix suggestions.
+The Dashboard provides a visual editor with code validation, schema editors, and AI-powered fix suggestions.

 1. Create the SkillSet

-• Slug: URL-friendly identifier (auto-generated from name if left blank).
+• Slug — URL-friendly identifier, auto-generated from the name if you leave it blank.
 Lowercase letters, numbers, and underscores only, max 64 characters.

 2. For each skill, fill in: